indraneil/VmssFromPaas/Chapter2.md

 For now, we will use the portal since it is the easiest one to talk about.
 We will discuss the others at a later point of time

+> This chapter and the <a href="Chapter3.md">next one</a> are most likely to become outdated and look different from when you look at it.
+So use this chapter as a way to understand the background concepts.

 ## Using the azure portal to create a sample VMSS
 In case you don't have an azure subscription to play with, please start [here](https://azure.microsoft.com/en-us/free/) Once you do have an azure subscription, start by logging into the [portal](https://portal.azure.com), selecting the "Create a resource" and then putting "virtual machine scale set" in the search.